 How to: For the best experience get your hotel to call ahead (+678 7710765) and arrange a transfer.
 Tours start at 9.30am, 12.30pm, and 2.30pm.
 Times are flexible & alternative times can be arranged.

-3. Snorkle off Hideaway Island or Zipline Through the Jungle
+3. Snorkel off Hideaway Island or zipline through the jungle